The Complexity of Conjunctive Queries with Degree 2

-For vertical connections our goal is analogue for columns instead of rows.
-Since all pairs of rows and columns in a block intersect, this property then implies the existence of non-restricted paths between any pair of marked edges of a block.
+For vertical connections our goal is same but for columns instead of rows.
+For block $B$, let $c(B) \subseteq E(H)$ be the edges marked in this way that connect $\mu(B)$ to the image of its adjacent blocks.
+The high-level idea is illustrated in Figure~\ref{fig:ex.fullblock} with edges corresponding to an edge in $c(B)$ marked in red and block groupings marked in black.

-Now, to see that such choices of connecting edges always exist we start from the observation that in $G_m$, each block has $4a^6n^4$ edges that connect to each adjacent block.
-Every edge of $H$ contains at most $a$ vertices and can therefore also block at most $\choose{a}{2} \leq a^2$ edges or $a$ vertices in $G_m$.
-Note that if a vertex is restricted by an edge, then two vertices in the edge are in image of the same $v\in V(G_m)$.
-In this situation the number of edges in the grid that can be restricted is also reduced and we can thus use the simpler bound of $a^2$ objects in $G_m$ per marked edge.